simonscheider/Semantic-GIS-Tools/README.md

-# ArcGIS-Tools for the Geospatial Semantic Web
+# GIS-Tools for the Geospatial Semantic Web
-A repository of Python based Arc GIS tools to infuse the Geospatial Semantic Web into the GIS world
+A repository of Python based GIS tools to infuse the Geospatial Semantic Web into the GIS world

 - Tools to load linked data and VGI from and store it back into the Semantic web: see e.g. OSMTools
 - Tools that enable access to unstructured geospatial Web texts: under development ...